celinac23/celinac23.github.io/_pages/about.md

 - Mechanistic interpretability

 ### Current work
-I am a researcher advised by **Professor Nicolas Papernot**, examining how models can be adapted under data scarcity and sensitivity—particularly when retraining is constrained by privacy or uneven data availability.
+I am a researcher advised by **Professor Nicolas Papernot**, examining how models can be adapted under data scarcity and sensitivity, particularly when retraining is constrained by privacy or uneven data availability.
 One line of this work studies **differentially private data mixing**, where mixtures of public datasets are learned to compensate for limited private data without consuming additional privacy budget.

 I am also drawn to **interpretability and representation learning**, and how internal representations shape model behavior after training.
-I have investigated **model merging through representation alignment**—studying when and how aligning internal feature spaces improves mergeability while preserving task-specific structure.
+I have investigated **model merging through representation alignment**, studying when and how aligning internal feature spaces improves mergeability while preserving task-specific structure.
 A brief summary of that work is available **[here](https://drive.google.com/file/d/16BTpnh2UPe-qD-gg4SZcvCQVvmtWgZ_b/view?usp=sharing)**.

 ### Education
 - **University of Toronto**